isignpy/isign/docs/signer_modules.md

 given data in [DER](https://wiki.openssl.org/index.php/DER) form.

 The signing key must be the private key of the public-private pair registered to your Apple developer organization.
+Depending on how you're doing this, it may have already been provided to your class in the `signer_key_file`.
 The signing certificate must be the Apple-provided certificate for your developer organization.
-See the [documentation on credentials](credentials.md) for details.
+This may have been already provided in the `signer_cert_file`.
+See the [documentation on credentials](credentials.md) for details on keys and certificates.

 You must also incorporate the [current public Apple certificate(s)](applecerts.md) as an additional certificate.
+This should be provided to your class as `apple_cert_file`.

 Also see the implementation of isign's `Signer.sign` for hints.
 This is not a trivial thing to get right, so take your time and be patient.

+## Hints on secure design

+There is only one element of signing that absolutely must remain private: the private key.

+Everything else is public knowledge.
+Your certificate, and Apple's certificates, can be passed around in the clear.

+Consequently, if you need to store your keys in an HSM, you can make life easier on yourself by treating some or all of the certificates as information you pass in as arguments.
+Your certificate just needs to be paired with the right key.